If flakes are experimental, what's the experiment?

 Summary ¶

-- “experimental” originally meant “we’re still evaluating the technical stability”
+- “experimental” originally meant “we’re still evaluating whether this is a good idea or not”

 - the experiment has ended, but the outcome of whether the experiment succeeded cannot be expressed